Obama, on eve of convention, tours storm-hit Louisiana

 Being cast in the role of consoler-in-chief could have political benefits for Obama, who is locked in a tight race with Romney and will accept his party's nomination in a prime-time speech on Thursday night in Charlotte, North Carolina.
 The convention begins on Tuesday.

-One woman told Obama the water rose so fast that she and her family had to rescued by boat.

-Isaac was the first hurricane to strike the United States this year, hitting New Orleans almost exactly seven years after Katrina hit, causing an estimated 1,800 deaths.
+Isaac was the first hurricane to strike the United States this year, hitting New Orleans almost exactly seven years after Katrina devastated the city, causing an estimated 1,800 deaths.

 But Isaac was a much weaker storm.
 It was blamed for six deaths in Louisiana and two in neighboring Mississippi, and both states suffered from widespread flooding.